javazquez/Grails-Active-Directory-LDAP-example/README.md

 Notes<br/>
 <ul>
+<li> This uses Grails 2.X and likely won't work with 3.X
 <li> You may have to update MyUserDetailsContextMapper.groovy as my Active Directory environment may differ from yours. </li>
 <li> You may also want to update MyUserDetails.groovy to hold more or less info than my config. </li>
 </ul>